 Nuclear fuel microstructure simulation

 INL’s High-Performance Computing (HPC) resources provide scientific computing capabilities to support the lab’s efforts in advanced modeling and simulation.
 The HPC data center supports a wide range of research activities, including performance of materials in harsh environments (including the effects of irradiation and high temperatures), modeling of geomechanical changes in subsurface flow, performance of advanced gas-cooled nuclear reactors, and multiscale analysis of nuclear fuel performance.
-Current computing resources include Falcon and Fission.
-Falcon is an SGI ICE-X distributed memory system with 16,416 cores, 88 TB of memory and a LINPACK rating of 511 TFlops.
-Fission is an Appro distributed memory system with 12,512 processors, 25 TB of memory, and an aggregate peak-processing rate of more than 90 Tflops.
+Falcon, an SGI ICE-X system, is the current flagship machine.
+It is a distributed memory system with 34,992 cores, 121 TB of memory and a LINPACK rating of 1,088 TFlops.
 Other smaller systems provide specialized services.

 To request access to the high performance computing resources, please apply here: https://secure.inl.gov/caims/